Year 3 Software Engineering Group Project

 Following the structure of common agile development methods, these projects run as set of four two-week iterations over the course of the term.
 During each iteration you will agree a set of requirements to work on with your customer, and then demonstrate some working software implementing these features at the end of the iteration.

-There will be a small number of introductory lectures (see the above module content) but most of the core content will be made available online, through a series of articles, videos etc. covering the main topics.
+There will be a small number of introductory lectures (see the above module content) and students will also be referred to other existing sources, through a series of articles, videos etc. covering the main topics.

-In addition to your regular customer meetings you will also have the opportunity for special consultations with an experienced industrial software engineer to discuss your approaches to project management, technical design, testing strategies, etc.
+In addition to your regular customer meetings you will be expected to attend consultations with an experienced industrial software engineer to discuss your approaches to project management, technical design, testing strategies, etc.

 An online service will be used as a discussion forum for the module.